mhytrek/Poogle/README.md

+# Poogle
+Search engine using articles from wikipedia about Poland.

-# Search_engine
+# Application
-Search engine made for AGH UST Computational Method Course ~~ in progress